 You should read, listen to, and watch a variety of materials from countries where the language you are studying is spoken.
 Explore your personal interests and find podcasts, websites, and videos that are especially interesting.
 Learn about current events by watching the news or reading online newspapers and magazines.
 For enjoyment, watch movies or cartoons, read stories, or listen to music.
 The important thing is you are using your language skills—and learning something about the cultural products, practices, and perspectives of the places where the language is spoken.

-In this mode of communication, you’ll need to be able to understand main ideas and some details; recognize purpose, points of view, and audience; and think about perspectives different from your own.
+In this mode of communication, you’ll need to be able to understand main ideas and some details; recognize purpose, points of view, and the target audience; and you’ll think about perspectives different from your own.
 You don’t have to understand every word to be successful.

 Being able to present your ideas in an organized way to various audiences is an important aspect of communication.
-Presentational Communication includes responding to text-chat messages, making a speech, writing an article that compares and contrasts two given topics, and making a presentation to your classmates or members of the community.
+Presentational Communication includes telling a story, making a speech, writing an essay or movie review, and making a presentation to your classmates or members of the community.
 No matter what the situation, you’ll need to prepare your thoughts and ideas in an organized fashion to reach your audience effectively.

-In this mode of communication, you’ll need to be able to organize your presentation around a main idea and develop it in a logical fashion with relevant details and support.
-Depending on the goals of your presentation, you’ll need to be able to elaborate, describe, explain, compare/contrast, or justify your opinions.
+In this mode of communication, you’ll need to be able to organize your presentation around a main idea and develop it in a logical fashion with relevant details and supporting evidence.
+Depending on the goals of your presentation, you’ll need to be able to narrate, explain, compare, or persuade.

 Pay close attention to the task verbs used in the free-response questions.
 Each one directs you to complete a specific type of response.
 Here are the task verbs you’ll see on the exam:

-- Compare/Highlight: Provide a description or explanation of similarities and/or differences.
+- Compare: Provide a description or explanation of similarities and/or differences.

-- Hear: Listen to directions and an audio source
+- Hear/Listen: Listen to directions and an audio source

 - Make a presentation: Orally respond to a prompt.